5 Types of Intimacy in a Relationship and How To Build Them!

 Life Stages and Intimacy Needs

-Understanding the natural highs and lows of different seasons prevents overreacting to intimacy shifts.
+Understanding the natural highs and lows of different seasons prevents overreacting to these shifts.
 Couples access resilience by normalizing challenges faced at each stage.
 They prepare to roll with life’s punches together.

 Final Takeaway